infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Lifecycle/Aftercare.md

 - Protection of Children against Sexual Offences (POCSO) 2012-

 - main stakeholders in the implementation as police, Courts, medical institutions, psychologists and counsellors, as well as institutions that provide social services to the children
+- Maharashtra State Rules 2018 According to the Maharashtra Rules, the State Government shall provide education, employable skills, placements, as well as a place to stay as part of the “After Care Programme” for children who leave the CCI on attaining 18 years of age.
+Rule 27(7) lists the services provided under the “aftercare programme”: (1) aftercare home (AH); (2) community group housing or group home (GH) on a temporary basis for groups of six to eight persons.
+Both these services are shelter based — the most urgent and common need of young adults leaving the JJ system.
+- Other aftercare support services — as per 27(8) of the JJ Rules of Maharashtra — for children discharged from CCIs on attaining 18 years of age, include:
+	- I. provision of stipend during the course of vocational training or scholarships for higher education and support till the person gets employment;
+	- II. arrangements for skill training and placement in commercial establishments through coordination with National Skill Development Programme, Indian 6 Institute for Skill Training and other such Central or State Government programmes and corporate, etc.;
+	- III. provi sion of a counsellor to stay in regular contact with such persons to discuss their rehabilitation plans;
+	- IV. provision of creative outlets for channelizing their energy and to tide over the crisis periods in their lives;
+	- V. arrangement of loans and subsidies fo r persons in after - care, aspiring to set up entrepreneurial activities; and
+	- VI. encouragement to sustain themselves without State or institutional support